NTFS Expressions of Interest

 |Criterion 3:||Developing excellence||(250 words) Evidence of commitment to and impact of ongoing professional development with regard to teaching and learning and/or learning support.|

-In order to assist potential applicants to consider whether they could build a strong case for NTF, we have compiled an NTF self-evaluation checklist which nominees may wish to refer to when completing the Expression of Interest form.
+In order to assist potential applicants to consider whether they could build a strong case for NTF, we have also compiled an NTF self-evaluation checklist which nominees may wish to refer to when completing the Expression of Interest form.

 Scheme requirements and additional information